cxsquared/portfolio/_posts/2016-04-02-Setting-Up-Xcode-and-Visual-Studio-for-FMOD-Development.md

 ![C/C++ Include Directories]({{ site.baseurl }}/assets/FmodTutorials/IDE_02.png)

 Next we need to link the libraries for both FMOD Studio and Low-Level.
 This is done in two steps.
 We need to first tell Visual Studio where the files are located, then what files to use.
 The location option is under **Configuration Properties** -> **Linker** -> **General**.
-In the window for this tab you should see an option called **Aditional Library Diretories**.
+In the window for this tab you should see an option called **Additional Library Directories**.
 Click the arrow to the right of the input field just like the additional includes to pull up the library directories window.

 ![Linker Library Include Window]({{ site.baseurl }}/assets/FmodTutorials/IDE_03.png)